GGLW123/An-insight-towards-cryptocurrency/README.md

 # An-insight-towards-cryptocurrency
 This repositories will explain what is crypto-currency and the most famous one is bitcoin.
 What is it

-## Cryptocurrency:Bitcoin
+## Cryptocurrency:Bitcoin(BTC)
 ## Glossary:
    # Address(public key)
      The address for bitcoin is as follows: 1P2zCZ2kGLWSfGfirResjXVojygJWvAQ47, the address for bitcoin is always start with one.
      One can have many addresses as possible.
+That's my address above, so if anyone feel that this repository is helpful.
+You might consider to donate some BTC or ETH to the address above and below.
    # Bitcoin
      The is the currency name, network and also software itself.
    # Block